yatommyay/COMP7404-Group-Project/README.md

-# Comp7404 Group Project - Facial emotion classification (Group W)
+# Comp7404 Group Project - Facial detection and classification of emotion (Group W)

 **Emotion_Classifer_lite.py**
 It is the simple CNN model program.
 You can input any image and label which you want.